-Organisations striving for excellence are increasingly becoming interested in a new vision of what internal audit can be.
-They are recognising that the internal audit function could be much more than a corporate rule enforcer and could transform into a valuable risk adviser to the business instead.
+Organizations striving for excellence are increasingly becoming interested in a new vision of what internal audit can be.
+They are recognizing that the internal audit function could be much more than a corporate rule enforcer and could transform into a valuable risk adviser to the business instead.

 A CAE Takes on Transformation